timcera/dapclient/README.rst

 Why fork pydap?
 ---------------
-* Simplify the codebase
-  * Remove the server side code
+* Simplify the codebase by remove the server side code
 * Update the code to use modern python 3.8+
 * Up-to-date pypi and conda packages

-This version has no additional features, and it has no tests since pydap uses the server for it's tests.
+This version has no additional features, and it only has a few tests.
 My immediate goal is to have pip and conda packages to support my tsgettoolbox package.
 I will add tests and features as time (and pull requests!) allow.

 Quickstart
 ----------